IntellectualSites/documentation/plotsquared/configuration/worlds.yml.md

       # Uses the block bucket format:
       # ex: stone,grass_block
       block: minecraft:stone_slab
-      # Wheather or not blocks should be placed on top of the border
+      # Whether or not blocks should be placed on top of the border
       place_top_block: true
     misc_spawn_unowned: false
     # Configure the road